Does a partner in crime make it easier to invade?

 Tomomi is a data scientist at the Keller Science Action Center at the Field Museum (Chicago, IL).
-She helps creating tools to make conservation more effective and inclusive.
+She helps create tools to make conservation more effective and inclusive.

 PB: Why did you become a biologist?

-TS: I alway loved spending time outside in nature.
+TS: I always loved spending time outside in nature.